archienorman11/thesis-bitcoin-clustering/readme.md

 Ensure pip version \>= 7

-### Ensure pip is updated to the latest version
-### miniconda users may need to install pip first, using 'conda install pip'
+### Ensure pip is updated to the latest version, miniconda users may need to install pip first, using 'conda install pip'

     conda update pip